 Allscripts conveyed to the Company 15,000,000 shares of Company's common stock at par value of \$0.0001 per share that were previously owned by Allscripts as consideration for the acquired Business upon Disposition.
-Allscripts paid the Company \$1,742 of cash consideration as an estimated working capital payment, and the Company recorded a receivable of

-\$1,021 related to final working capital adjustments.
-The Company is also responsible for paying Allscripts for fulfilling certain customer service obligations of the Business post-closing.
+Allscripts paid the Company \$1,742 of cash consideration as an estimated working capital payment, and the Company recorded a receivable of \$1,021 related to final working capital adjustments.
+The Company is also responsible for fulfilling certain customer service obligations of the Business post-closing.
+As of June 30, 2018, the Company accrued \$2,253 in the Condensed Consolidated Balance Sheet for these obligations, which includes estimates for certain unresolved items.

-Concurrent with the closing of the Disposition and as contemplated by the APA, (a) the Company and Allscripts modified the amended and restated mutual license and reseller agreement dated June 26, 2015, which was further amended on December 30, 2017, such that, among other things, the Company committed to deliver a minimum of \$95,000 of total bookings over a ten -year period ("Bookings Commitment") from referral transactions and sales of certain Allscripts products; (b) the Company and Allscripts each licensed certain intellectual property to the other party pursuant to a cross license agreement; (c) the Company agreed to provide certain transition services to Allscripts pursuant to a transition services agreement; and (d) the Company licensed certain software and agreed to sell certain hardware to Allscripts pursuant to a software license and supply agreement.
-In the event of a Bookings Commitment shortfall at the end of the ten -year period, the Company may be obligated to pay 70% of the shortfall, subject to certain credits.
+Concurrent with the closing of the Disposition and as contemplated by the APA, (a) the Company and Allscripts modified the amended and restated mutual license and reseller agreement dated June 26, 2015, which was further amended on December 30, 2017, such that, among other things, the Company committed to deliver a minimum of \$95,000 of total bookings over a ten-year period ("Bookings Commitment") from referral transactions and sales of certain Allscripts products; (b) the Company and Allscripts each licensed certain intellectual property to the other party pursuant to a cross license agreement; (c) the Company agreed to provide certain transition services to Allscripts pursuant to a transition services agreement; and (d) the Company licensed certain software and agreed to sell certain hardware to Allscripts pursuant to a software license and supply agreement.
+In the event of a Bookings Commitment shortfall at the end of the ten-year period, the Company may be obligated to pay 70% of the shortfall, subject to certain credits.
 The Company will earn 30% commission from Allscripts on each software referral transaction that results in a booking with Allscripts.
-The Company accounts for the Bookings Commitment at its estimated fair value over the life of the agreement and, as of March 31, 2018 and December 31, 2017, the estimated fair value was not material.
+The Company accounts for the Bookings Commitment at its estimated fair value over the life of the agreement and, as of June 30, 2018 and December 31, 2017, the estimated fair value was not material.

-During the three months ended March 31, 2018, the Company recorded other income of \$197 associated with the services under the transition services agreement.
+During the three and six months ended June 30, 2018, the Company recorded other income of \$140 and \$337, respectively, associated with the services under the transition services agreement.

-The total loss on sale to Allscripts consisted of the following:
+The total loss upon sale to Allscripts, at August 25, 2017, consisted of the following: